Xikang: History

-In 1910, general Zhao Erfang occupied Kham region, destroyed a few monasteries and killed over 1000 lamas.
-Later on, he proclaimed this territory as a new Chinese province subsequently known as Xikang.
+Following the 1905 Batang uprising, Qing China appointed Zhao Erfeng as the Imperial Commissioner for the Sichuan-Yunnan Frontier.
+Zhao reduced all the autonomous native states in both the western and eastern Kham by 1910 and converted them into Chinese districts governed by magistrates.
+He signed an agreement with the Tibetan government setting the border between China and Tibet at Gyamda.
+This paved the way for the formation of a Xikang province, proposed by Zhang's successor Fu Songmu.

-Following the Wuchang Uprising in October 1911 which led to the downfall of the Qing dynasty, this region was established as the Chuanbian Special Administrative District (川邊特別行政區) by the newly founded Republic of China.
+Following the Wuchang Uprising in October 1911, which led to the downfall of the Qing dynasty, the region subdued by Frontier Commissioners was established as the Chuanbian Special Administrative District (川邊特別行政區) by the newly founded Republic of China.

-In June 1930 this region was invaded by the army of Tibet, precipitating the Sino-Tibetan War.
+In June 1930, eastern Kham (later Xikang) was invaded by the army of Tibet, precipitating the Sino-Tibetan War.
 With the district locked in internal struggles, no reinforcements were sent to support the Sichuanese troops stationed here.
-As a result, the Tibetan army captured, without encountering much resistance, Garze and Xinlong Counties.
-When a negotiated ceasefire failed, Tibetan forces expanded the war attempting to capture parts of southern Qinghai province.
-In March 1932 their force invaded Qinghai but was defeated by the local Hui warlord Ma Bufang in July, routing the Tibetan army and driving it back to this district.
+As a result, the Tibetan army captured Garzê and Xinlong Counties without encountering much resistance.
+When a negotiated ceasefire failed, Tibetan forces expanded the war, attempting to capture parts of southern Qinghai province.
+In March 1932, their force invaded Qinghai but was defeated by the local Hui warlord Ma Bufang in July, who routed the Tibetan army and drove it back to this district.

 The Hui army captured counties that had fallen into the hands of the Tibetan army since 1919.
-Their victories threatened the supply lines to the Tibetan forces in Garze and Xinlong.
+Their victories threatened the supply lines of the Tibetan forces in Garzê and Xinlong.
 As a result, part of the Tibetan army was forced to withdraw.

-In 1932 Liu Wenhui in cooperation with the Qinghai army, sent out a brigade to attack the Tibetan troops in Garze and Xinlong, eventually occupying them, Dêgê and other counties east of the Jinshajiang River.
+In 1932 Liu Wenhui in cooperation with the Qinghai army, sent out a brigade to attack the Tibetan troops in Garzê and Xinlong, eventually occupying them, Dêgê and other counties east of the Jinshajiang River.
 The 1934 Khamba Rebellion led by the Pandatsang family broke out against the Tibetan government in Lhasa.
 The Khampa revolutionary leader Pandatsang Rapga was involved.

 In January 1939, the Chuanbian Special Administrative District officially became a province of the Republic, the Hsikang Province.
-Kesang Tsering was sent by the Chinese to Batang to take control of Sikang, where he formed a local government.
+Kesang Tsering was sent by the Chinese to Batang to take control of Xikang, where he formed a local government.
 He was sent there for the purpose of propagating the Three Principles of the People to the Khampa.